-I nearly died when I found out it dulled it completely and left marks.
+I nearly died when I found out it dulled the marble completely and left marks.

-Unfortunately, you found out the hard way that cleaning marble properly without damaging it requires some specific knowledge about marble maintenance.
+Unfortunately, you found out the hard way that cleaning marble properly without damaging it requires some specific knowledge about marble maintenance and cleaners.

 Of course, cleaning marble is not difficult.
 It's just a matter of learning the correct methods just like cleaning wood, carpets, clothes, etc. An important point

-Which is why you should only use products safe for cleaning marble
+Which is why you should only use marble-safe cleaners

 such as the types/brands we recommend.
 So, here's the deal...